 24. SUMMER PREPARATION | [ Top ] | [ Contact ]

 Find out what you will need to take with you.
 Some schools provide sheets, blankets and pillows, but most don't..
 Ask your interviewer, check the website or blogs to find out what to bring.
 Common items include: bed linens (twin extra-long size), towels, coat hangers, raincoat, laptop, and desk lamp.
 Make plane reservations early to take advantage of discount fares.
-Make sure to check with the college before buying a computer to make sure the operating system is compatible with the school networks and will run all the college software.
-Most colleges have a list of "recommended computers", and many provide free software for download.
+Make sure to check with the college before buying a computer to make sure the operating system is compatible with the school networks and will run all the college software for your major.
+Some colleges have a list of "recommended computers", and many provide free software for download.
 Most also have discounts on software such as Microsoft Office and PhotoShop.
-Install the free program Skype on your computer and create an account so you can call home and your friends at no cost.
-Using Skype you can make free video phone calls anywhere on the planet from college, so homesickness will be much less of an issue.
+Most students use Zoom or Skype on their laptop or smartphone to keep in touch with family and friends using video calls, and to keep from getting homesick.

 If your bank